balajeetm/balajeetm.github.io/_posts/2017-03-12-tnut-reverse-linked-list-pocket-finale.markdown

 We did it.
 A more efficient solution.<br>
 With a single traversal.<br>
 All it needed was a change in perspective...<br>
-A change in the way we have been looking at thing for so long.<br>
+A change in the way we have been looking at things for so long.<br>

 I wonder how many real world issues would be solved, if people around the globe start doing that.<br>
 <b>#Trust... #Faith</b>